PAMunb/benchmark/README.md

 This project is a benchmark for [DogeFuzz](https://github.com/pamunb/dogefuzz) project.

-## Running the benchmark using a configuration script
+## Running the benchmark using a configuration script and docker

 To run a benchmark using a script, copy the script.json file: